RocketCommunicationsInc/astro-www/src/pages/components/icons-and-symbols.md

 Astro’s icons have been designed to utilize the Astro Status System.

 :::note
 Monitoring Icons must include a label, and a status indicator.
-When used in a light theme status indicators must also include a 1 pixel border around the status indicator set to rgba(0,0,0,0.5)
+When used in a light theme status indicators must also include a border around the status indicator as assigned in Astro's [Component Design Tokens](design-tokens/component).
 :::

 ## Astro Icon Classes